Overview

 10.0.0.1 dev ensXX scope link

-3.2: Ensure that network configuration looks right on Dedicated Server
+3.2: Ensure that network configuration looks right on your dedicated root server

 Run the command to show your routes: